 The number of Directors is determined from time-to-time by the Board.
 Board size is assessed at least annually by the Board’s Governance and Nominating Committee and changes, if any, recommended to the Board.
 If a Director resigns or becomes unable to continue to serve for any reason, the Board may reduce the number of directors or elect a replacement.

 The Governance and Nominating Committee reviews the Board’s effectiveness and composition no less than annually, seeking to ensure that Directors continue to provide the required expertise.
 While all Directors will be asked to help identify candidates for the Board, the Governance and Nominating Committee is responsible for screening and recommending candidates to the Board.
-The Governance and Nominating Committee will consider reasonable recommendations offered by stockholders of the Company who contact a member of the Governance and Nominating Committee or other Director or senior management, if such recommendations specify a candidate’s name, contact information and summarizes his or her background and qualifications.
+The Governance and Nominating Committee will consider reasonable recommendations offered by stockholders of the Company who contact a member of the Governance and Nominating Committee, the Chairman or other Director or senior management, if such recommendations specify a candidate’s name, contact information and summarize his or her background and qualifications.

 Independent directors, as defined by the New York Stock Exchange, shall constitute a majority of the Board.
 Generally, independent directors are those who are not employees of the Company and who do not have relationships with the Company that would interfere with their ability to exercise independent judgment as a director.
 The Governance and Nominating Committee annually reviews any relationships that might affect whether a Director is independent.